dassarthak18/granite-docgen/README.md

 # Documentation Generator powered by IBM Granite Code

-Automated documentation generator for git repository using an 8-bit quantized version of ``ibm-granite/granite-8b-code-instruct-128k`` and ``bigcode/starcoder`` for tokenization.
+Automated documentation generator for git repositories using an 8-bit quantized version of ``ibm-granite/granite-8b-code-instruct-128k`` and ``bigcode/starcoder`` for tokenization.

 ## Setup